Ecocide: Climate change and mass extinction

 The ongoing mass extinction of species has been called ecocide.
 US environmental theorist Patrick Hossay argues that modern industrial civilization is ecocidal.

 Climate change may result in ecocide.
 For example, ocean acidification and warming causes damage to coral reefs, although ecocide of coral reefs has also been attributed to causes not related to climate change.
 Criminalization of ecocide under the Rome Statute has been proposed as a deterrent to corporations responsible for climate change, although others argue that criminalizing ecocide will not address the root causes of the climate crisis.

 Examples

-Even though ecocide is recognised as a crime in a small number of countries, many examples of environmental destruction have been described as ecocides by academics, journalists, politicians and others.
+Even though ecocide is recognised as a crime in a small number of countries, many examples of environmental destruction have been described as ecocide by academics, journalists, politicians and others.